swiftly-solution/documentation/docgen/output/events/gameevents/ondoorbreak.md

 ---

 # OnDoorBreak
-This event is triggered when door_break is triggered
+This event is triggered when door_break is triggered.
 ::: tabs
 @tab Lua
 ```lua